pwikapanel/illustrator-panel/README.md

 * change title for help pane
 * jsx scripts for all buttons
 * actions for all buttons
+* line 52-ish in saveassvg just deletes all ".ai" in the file name, should only be at end

 * * * * *